HSG-DS-HS23/Assignment2/README.md

 To access the search engine, go to the URL: "http://localhost:{PORT}/", where PORT is the specified PORT.
 If the port is 80, you can just use: "http://localhost/".

+You will implement the search engine (class SearchEngine.java) using the Spring framework.
+Links to basic documentation about how to use Spring to create a Web server are indicated in the file HELP.md.
+In order to provide appropriate responses with the required status codes, you should use the class org.springframework.http.ResponseEntity provided by Spring.

+The methods that you define in the SearchEngine class to implement the search and lucky operations should return objects of this class to be able to specify the appropriate status codes (and other information).

 On Linux:

 ```bash